-The Centers offer on-site tutoring in most courses, as well as in Blackboard and other computer-related skills, along with general academic skills.
+The Centers offer on-site tutoring in most courses, as well as in course navigation and other computer-related skills, along with general academic skills.
 Students can schedule a session to work on study skills, develop a study plan, or get help reviewing materials from a particular class in 45-minute one-on-one or small group sessions.
 Centers also provide additional study groups, drop-in hours, and late-night tutoring at various times during the semester.

 Students can also take advantage of programs designed to help with specific skill areas.